Do Go On - 536 - FedEx Flight 705

 The sky.

-But sadly for the team, this flight would be their last.
+But sadly for the team, this flight would be there.

 Oh.